davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/security.md

-To secure data at rest when using {pivotal-gemfire-name}, with or without Spring, you must employ third-party solutions, such as disk encryption, which is usually highly contextual and technology-specific.
+To secure data at rest when using VMware GemFire, with or without Spring, you must employ third-party solutions, such as disk encryption, which is usually highly contextual and technology-specific.